yfndev/ybudget/README.md

 **13. Cross-Site Scripting (XSS)**

-- Content Security Policy headers restrict which resources can be loaded
+- Content Security Policy (CSP) headers restrict which resources can be loaded
 - React automatically escapes user input when rendering
 - We don't use `dangerouslySetInnerHTML` or eval anywhere in the codebase

 **14. Rate Limiting**

-- Convex provides built-in rate limiting on queries and mutations
+- Convex provides built in rate limiting on queries and mutations
 - Prevents brute force attacks on login and API endpoints

-### Production Deployment

 **15. Secure Deployment Architecture**

 - Frontend deployed on Vercel: automatic HTTPS, DDoS protection, CDN caching
 - Backend functions run on Convex Cloud: managed security patches, automated encrypted backups
-- Organization data isolated by `organizationId` at query level - even Convex support can't access customer data

 **📋 Threat Model:**
 For a comprehensive threat analysis including STRIDE analysis and our data flow chart have a look at our [Threat model](security/ThreatModel.md)